19Naveen/Knowledge_Representation/README.md

 1. Clone the repository

+2. Create a virtual environment (ie., conda) with Python >= 3.8 and activate it.

-2. Install the required libraries using the following command:
+3. Install the required libraries using the following command:

     ```bash
     pip install -r requirements.txt
     ```

-3. Run the following command to start the application:
+4. Run the following command to start the application:

     ```bash
     streamlit run Main.py
     ```

-4. The application will open in the default browser and you can start using it.
+5. The application will open in the default browser and you can start using it.

+6. You need to get your free gemini API key from [here](https://aistudio.google.com/app/apikey) and enter it in the app's sidebar and then upload the dataset (ie., .csv file).

+7. You can generate insights, Chat with CSV data, and predict the data using the app.

+8. Make sure to `Reset Application` and refresh the page before uploading a new dataset.

+9. You can even try out our deployed application [Live Demo](https://knowledgerepresentation-bitbandits.streamlit.app/)

+10. Any queries or suggestions can be raised as an issue in the repository.

 ---